grigoryk/grigoryk.github.io/_thoughts/2016-06-24-joys-of-work.md

 Two different quotes come to mind [0] when thinking about work in a sense of "burden".
 First is Spinoza's: Emotion, which is suffering, ceases to be suffering as soon as we form a clear and precise picture of it.
 Another is Nietzsche's: He who has a 'why' can bear any 'how'.
 If our work has meaning, as small and personal or as grandiose as it might be, it has full potential to not only be bearable, but also very enjoyable.
 My own society seems to strive to provide its members with a sense of "default meaning" - I work, I pay taxes, and as a result I contribute to a common goal of building a more comfortable, stable and predictable existence.
 That's the promise at least, and it's easy to see how dissatisfied people get when that promise appears to be broken.

 Coming back to the distinction between "work as a burden", and "work as a lofty pursuit", perhaps it really isn't as black and white.
 After all, most things aren't.
-We get to choose my own attitudes, and our own outlook on life and its activities.
+We get to choose our own attitudes, and our own outlook on life and its activities.
 This is one ultimate freedom we all have, and mindfully applying it in our daily lives is bound to help.
 Perhaps "burden with a purpose" has a good ring to it?

 <br><br><br>
 <hr>